Tola (c.1168 - c.1146BC) and Jair (c.1146 - c.1125BC)

 Judg 11:32-33 Jephthah defeats the Ammonites in twenty towns from Areor (Arair) to Minnith and as far as Abel Keramim.

-Judg 11:34-40 Jephthah returns home to Mizpah in Gilead where he has vowed to sacrifice the first creature that comes out of his house – but he is met by his young daughter!
+Judg 11:34-40 Jephthah returns home to Mizpah in Gilead where he has vowed to sacrifice the first creature that comes out of his house – he expects one of the animals that has been sheltering indoors overnight, but he is met by his young daughter!

 Judg 12:1-7 The Ephraimites rise in rebellion against Jephthah and the Gileadites, but are defeated and slaughtered as they try to cross the fords of the Jordan to the east of Jericho.
 Jephthah leads Israel for a further six years until he dies.